shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 AFGTRVL
 ```

+Candidate aberrant peptides are defined as peptide fragments generated from the altered translation that are absent from the corresponding wild-type translation, within the user-specified peptide length range (default: 8–11 amino acids).

 ### Optional FASTA output

 When the -o argument is provided (-o output.fasta), the program writes all candidate aberrant peptides to a FASTA file: